Audio Engineer and Musicologist

 As an adjunct instructor, Jasmine teaches music business, technology, and history courses such as The Art of Production, Beat Mixing & Composing at the Computer, and Beatles to Beyoncé: Exploring the Business of Music.

-Jasmine Henry is a fourth-year Musicology Ph.D. student and part-time lecturer at Rutgers University researching contemporary do-it-yourself music-making practices, critical race theory, and hip-hop/R&B music.
+Jasmine Henry is a Musicology Ph.D. candidate and part-time lecturer at Rutgers University researching contemporary do-it-yourself music-making practices, critical race theory, and hip-hop/R&B music.
 You may find her forthcoming publications in the Journal of the Society for American Music and Journal of Pan African Studies.
 In November 2018, she presented her Frank Ocean sound recording aesthetics research at the AMS Popular Music Study Group’s “Rethinking Amateurism” session in San Antonio, TX.
-In March 2020, Henry will present Makerspace & Public Musicology research at the Society for American Music in Minneapolis, MN.
+In March 2021, Henry will present "Sounds of the 'Hyperghetto': Sounded Counternarratives in Newark, New Jersey Club Music Production and Performance" at the Society for American Music Annual Conference in Tacoma, Washington.

 Do-it-yourself (DIY) music-making practices and cultures

 The mass-mediation and commodification of black expressive cultural practices